Skip to main content

 There is no one answer to the question of how long a vaccine is effective.
 It is going to vary from person to person,” Yancey said.

-Do you get a booster for the shingles vaccine?
+Do you need a booster for Shingrix?

 Why is the shingles vaccine important for older adults?

 1. Prevents a painful condition: The shingles rash can cause severe discomfort, with symptoms ranging from itching and burning to intense pain.
 This pain can last for months or even years, especially in cases of PHN, which is caused by damage to nerve fibers during an active shingles infection.
 PHN affects roughly 10% to 18% of people who have shingles.5 Shingles pain often requires the use of over-the-counter or prescription pain relievers, which can be a concern for some older adults with other health conditions, leading to drug interactions and side effects.
-Also pain can impact our ability to carry out daily activities and impact our quality of life.
+Also, pain can impact our ability to carry out daily activities and impact our quality of life.

-3. Reduces the risk of other complications: In addition to long-term nerve pain from PHN, complications from shingles can include skin scarring and vision problems (if the rash occurs near the eyes).
+3. Reduces the risk of other complications: In addition to long-term nerve pain from PHN, complications from shingles can include skin scarring and vision problems (if the shingles rash occurs near the eyes).
 Shingles can also lead to serious infections in rare cases, which may require hospitalization.

-The benefits of the shingles vaccine far outweigh the minimal risks for older adults.
+The benefits of the two-dose shingles vaccine far outweigh the minimal risks for older adults.
 Plus, unlike an annual flu or COVID vaccine, a two-dose Shingrix shot offers solid protection that can last a good decade or more.

 Where can I get the shingles vaccine?